When Composite Likelihood Meets Stochastic Approximation: Composite Likelihood, Stochastic Approximations

 \subsection{Proposed Method}

-As will be discussed in Section~\ref{subsec:comp}, it can be computationally intensive to obtain a numerical solution to (\ref{eq:cle}) that can be used for statistical inference when large sample sizes and numerous sub-likelihood components are involved.
+As discussed in Section~\ref{subsec:comp}, it can be computationally intensive to obtain a numerical solution to \eqref{eq:cle} that can be used for statistical inference when large sample sizes and numerous sub-likelihood components are involved.
 To leverage the trade-off between statistical and computational efficiencies, we propose to use an algorithm based on SGs to get an approximation of $\hat{\bm{\theta}}$.
+First, consider that the gradient of $-c\ell_n(\bm{\theta})$ with respect to $\bm{\theta}$ is simply given by $-\sum_{i=1}^n\sum_{k=1}^K \nabla\ell_k(\bm{\theta}; \bm{y}_i).$ Considering its double-sum structure and the proper-likelihood nature of each $\ell_k(\bm{\theta};\bm{y}_i)$, a SG of $-c\ell_n(\bm{\theta})$ can be constructed as